link to MAST page UIT star image

 Local File Name

-The name of a local file containing a table or list of either coordinates or targets names to be uploaded to the server and used to query the database.
-The file must be an ASCII text file with either one entry per line (i.e., a target name or set of coordinates), or in a table separated with one of the allowed delimiters, with targets or RA and Dec values in the designated columns.
-Coordinates may be given in several formats including sexigesimal and decimal degrees.
+The name of a local file containing a table or list of parameters such as coordinates, targets names, or data IDs to be uploaded to the server and used to query the database.
+The file must be a plain ASCII text file (e.g., not DOC or RTF files) with either one entry per line (e.g., a target name, a Data ID, or a set of coordinates), or a table separated with one of the allowed delimiters, with targets, Data IDs, or RA and Dec values in the designated columns.
+Note in either case, only one entry per line is extracted.
+If, for example, a comma-separated list of target names is downloaded in one line, only the value in the designated column will be used.

 Use the other form entries to specify field delimiters, RA, DEC, or Target column numbers (when the file contains a table of values), and file contents (target names or coordinates).
 The browse button allows users to seach local directories to locate files.